 During the ceremony, the following events will take place.

 - The signing of the Oath or Affirmation of Citizenship form.

 - Singing of the Canadian national anthem.

 You have to bring certain documents to your ceremony.
-A judge will preside the ceremony, and you will take the oath with many people.
+A judge will preside over the ceremony, and you will take the oath with many people.
 The language used in the ceremony may be English, French, or both.

 Congratulations!
 You are now a Canadian Citizen.

 Canada allows dual citizenship.
 Make sure you understand the rules of dual citizenship in your home country.

 The US and Canada share a border and have shared treaties.
 However, US citizens must follow the same process and requirements as applicants from other countries.
 There are no special rights regarding immigration between Canada and the US.

 Both Canada and the USA allow their citizens to hold dual citizenship.

 Canada’s Citizenship Laws